 I've always loved being active, but the type of activity I do now has changed.
 Instead of going for a run I go out for a walk every day and before the swimming pools were closed because of COVID-19 I loved to swim.
 I find it really helps me with overall body conditioning and my breathing.
 And I love dancing - I just love having a jig, even if it's just a dance around the kitchen while I cook.

-have to exercise, even if it's just a little bit every day, or I really notice it has an impact on my condition my body seizes up if I don't move it and the pain is a lot worse.
+have to exerc it's just a little or I really notic impact on my my body seize move it and th a lot worse.